 Focus on healing, not on hospital expenses

-If you’re admitted to the hospital1 for a planned or unexpected visit, MetLife’s Hospital Indemnity Insurance will provide a lump-sum payment to use however you see fit.
+If you’re admitted to the hospital3 for a planned or unexpected visit, MetLife’s Hospital Indemnity Insurance provides a lump-sum payment to use however you see fit.1

 Paid directly to you — not hospitals or doctors — to spend on whatever you need